 LinkedIn can be a powerful connection tool for business-to-business (B2B) companies.
 This is especially true for healthcare companies that sell to healthcare payers and providers.

-LinkedIn offers multiple powerful organic opportunities including posting content, connecting with potential customers, sending InMails/Messages to prospects and participating in groups.
-Organic (inbound) LinkedIn tactics can help your brand get discovered by prospects that are already “pre sold” on your product or service.
+LinkedIn offers multiple powerful organic opportunities including posting content, connecting with potential customers, sending InMails/Messages to prospects, and participating in groups.
+Organic (inbound) LinkedIn tactics can help your brand get discovered by prospects that are already “pre-sold” on your product or service.

 This sounds like a smorgasbord of opportunity, right?

 Well, you’re not wrong but it is important to note that LinkedIn is one of the more expensive social channels for paid advertising.
 It can be easy to burn through your advertising budget quickly, with little to show for it.
-Furthermore, the sales cycle for a B2B healthcare company tends to be long.
+Furthermore, the sales cycle for a B2B healthcare company tends to belong.
 Remember that while both paid and organic strategies on LinkedIn can generate qualified leads but should be considered a “long-term play” for B2B healthcare businesses.

 These 3 tactics will help your B2B healthcare company win on LinkedIn.

-Who do you want to see your ads?
+Who do you want to see in your ads?
 (Hint: the answer is not “everyone”).
 Like Facebook, LinkedIn collects data that creates significant opportunities to target your ads.
 You can check out the vast targeting options for LinkedIn advertising here.

-Company Industry: LinkedIn ad targeting by industry can get more specific than just medical and healthcare.
+LinkedIn ad targeting by industry can get more specific than just medical and healthcare.
 In fact, you can target many sub-verticals inside of healthcare.
-Here are a few examples:

 - Hospital & Healthcare